GAURAVSDAS1996/yosys-tcl-ui-report/README.md

 	else
 		echo "USAGE:  ./gdas_synth <csv file>"
 		echo
 		echo "        where <csv file> consists of 2 columns, below keyword being in 1st column and is Case Sensitive.
-Please request Fayiz for sample csv file." echo
+Please request Gaurav for sample csv file." echo
 		echo "        <Design Name> is the name of top level module." echo